maxim-eyengue/MLOps-Zoomcamp-2025/02_experiment-tracking/notebooks/course/mlflow.md

 ```
 You can also define a backend store for saving run information (metrics, parameters, tags), and an artifacts store for models and environments requirements, and specify a host address (e.g., `--host 127.0.0.1`) and even a port (e.g., `--port 8080`).

 > NB: `mlflow server` allows remote backends and cloud artifact storage, so your team can collaborate from different machines.
+Also note that it is available through **Databricks** for example, with the Experiments User Interface.

 ## Logging Experiments